garretchristensen/BestPracticesManual/Manual.md

 -   Ethical Principles

-    -   Respect for Persons: ‚ÄúRespect for persons incorporates at least two ethical convictions: first, that individuals should be treated as autonomous agents, and second, that persons with diminished autonomy are entitled to protection.‚Äù
+    -   Respect for Persons: "Respect for persons incorporates at least two ethical convictions: first, that individuals should be treated as autonomous agents, and second, that persons with diminished autonomy are entitled to protection."

-    -   Beneficence: ‚ÄúTwo general rules have been formulated as complementary expressions of beneficent actions in this sense:
+    -   Beneficence: "Two general rules have been formulated as complementary expressions of beneficent actions in this sense:
-        **(1)** do not harm and **(2)** maximize possible benefits and minimize possible harms.‚Äù
+        **(1)** do not harm and **(2)** maximize possible benefits and minimize possible harms."

-    -   Justice: ‚ÄúAn injustice occurs when some benefit to which a person is entitled is denied without good reason or when some burden is imposed unduly.
-Another way of conceiving the principle of justice is that equals ought to be treated equally.‚Äù
+    -   Justice: "An injustice occurs when some benefit to which a person is entitled is denied without good reason or when some burden is imposed unduly.
+Another way of conceiving the principle of justice is that equals ought to be treated equally."

 -   Applications

-    -   Informed Consent: ‚ÄúRespect for persons requires that subjects, to the degree that they are capable, be given the opportunity to choose what shall or shall not happen to them.
-This opportunity is provided when adequate standards for informed consent are satisfied.‚Äù
+    -   Informed Consent: "Respect for persons requires that subjects, to the degree that they are capable, be given the opportunity to choose what shall or shall not happen to them.
+This opportunity is provided when adequate standards for informed consent are satisfied."

-    -   Assessment of Risks and Benefits: ‚ÄúIt is commonly said that benefits and risks must be "balanced" and shown to be "in a favorable ratio."
+    -   Assessment of Risks and Benefits: "It is commonly said that benefits and risks must be "balanced" and shown to be "in a favorable ratio."
 The metaphorical character of these terms draws attention to the difficulty of making precise judgments.
         Only on rare occasions will quantitative techniques be available for the scrutiny of research protocols.
-However, the idea of systematic, nonarbitrary analysis of risks and benefits should be emulated insofar as possible.‚Äù
+However, the idea of systematic, nonarbitrary analysis of risks and benefits should be emulated insofar as possible."

-    -   Selection of Subjects: ‚ÄúIndividual justice in the selection of subjects would require that researchers exhibit fairness: thus, they should not offer potentially beneficial research only to some patients who are in their favor or select only
+    -   Selection of Subjects: "Individual justice in the selection of subjects would require that researchers exhibit fairness: thus, they should not offer potentially beneficial research only to some patients who are in their favor or select only